rynbrd/beacon/README.md

 - `host-port` - The port on the host that is mapped to this service.
 - `protocol` - The protocol of the service.
 Either `tcp` or `udp`.

+There are two index keys which are incremented after services are updated:

+- `/_index` - The global index.
+Incremented after any service is changed.
+- `/<service_name>/_index` - Service index.
+Incremented after that service changes.

 License
 -------
 Copyright (c) 2014 Ryan Bourgeois.
 Licensed under BSD-Modified.
 See the